richardsonlima/richardsonlima.github.io/about.md

 - Space Exploration
 - General & Miscellaneous Philosophy

-As a guitar player by hobbie I've a specific interest in singers and musicians that makes Jazz, Folk-pop indie, Bossa, Progressive rock and Texas blues an incredible flavor of art.
+As a guitar player by hobbie I've a specific interest in singers and musicians that makes Jazz, Folk-pop indie, Bossa, Progressive rockTexas blues, Downtempo, Soul, Dream pop and Trip hop an incredible flavor of art.
 Then if you don't mind take a look into the list below and enjoy it ✨.

 [Olivia Dean - Live At The Jazz Cafe](https://www.youtube.com/watch?v=St7G1F4mu_4&t=1572s)